 Opaque glass with gradient finish, chrome suspension ring.
 Very good vintage condition.

-These attractive wall jewels, designed for Raak, are part of Frank Ligtelijn's successful and diverse Globe series.
-Their beauty lies in the metal ring gently carrying the glass sphere while ensuring its freedom of movement.
+This attractive wall jewel, designed for Raak, is part of Frank Ligtelijn's successful and diverse Globe series.
+Its beauty lies in the metal ring gently carrying the glass sphere while ensuring its freedom of movement.
 The glass, made by German factory Peill & Putzler, is not smoked but cloudy.
 The milky white haze becomes gradually less dense towards the top and provides a sophisticated mood light.

 read more about Raak

 Raak was an Amsterdam lamp factory, founded in 1954 by Carel O. Lockhorn, who used to work for the lighting division of Philips.
 Raak also had a branch in Eindhoven.
 The caption on its labels said Light Architecture, which pointed out that their lamps need to be seen as extensive and supporting elements of architecture and interior design.
 The company manufactured many lights for public and government buildings as well as for home use.
 A large and international group of architects, industrial designers, electrical engineers and decorators contributed to the refined minimalist aesthetic of Raak’s light objects (E.J.
 Jelles, Maija Liisa Komulainen, Frank Ligtelijn, Nanny Still, Nico Kooy, Sergio Asti, e.a.).
 Frank Ligtelijn's Globe 2000 (also called Raak 2000), a floor lamp manufactured in 1961, really set the tone for the company's characteristic style: a sophisticated design, durable and beautifully finished materials and a name that excites the imagination.